zammad/zammad-org/src/sr/reference/docker-compose-scenarios.md

   - Add an host port to Elasticsearch
 - [Additional scenarios](#additional-scenarios)
   - Disable the backup service
+  - Add an Ollama instance to the stack
+  - Limit hardware resources of the stack

 You can find the files in the [Zammad-Docker-Compose repository](https://github.com/zammad/zammad-docker-compose){{target=_blank}}.